khickel/GradleLegacyNativeMigration/README.md

 * I need to add an optional target that demonstrates the issue where the build fails because the native Gradle plugin forces /TP on the C/C++ compiler command line.

-* Add a gradle file that doesn't produce a binary, but has a text file it wants to include in someones installer.
+* Add a gradle file that doesn't produce a binary, but has a text file it wants to include in another project's installer.

-* Add example that creates a .h file for the application.
-Ask how to properly make the compile task depend on the creation of the .h file (it seems to work, but is it reliable).

-* Add example and text for a manual test where stageDebug doesn't recopy the target file if it was manually deleted, unless it had to rebuild the input file.
+* Add example for a manual test where stageDebug doesn't recopy the target file if it was manually deleted, unless it had to rebuild the input file.